khatynkadynamics/khatynkadynamics.github.io/README.md

 ## About

-Welcome to the **khatynkadynamics** community of open source software and hardware developers.
+Welcome to the :house:**khatynkadynamics**:house: community of open source software and hardware developers.
 Here, we share a common passion for creating innovative and useful tools, applications, and devices that are freely available for anyone to use, modify, and distribute.

 ## Contact Us